 Production and release:

-• Beta cells in the pancreas are responsible for producing insulin.
+- The beta cells of the pancreas are responsible for producing insulin.
 They constantly monitor the concentration of glucose in the blood.

-• When the concentration of glucose increases after a meal, beta cells respond by producing and releasing insulin into the bloodstream.
+- When glucose concentrations rise after a meal, beta cells respond by producing and releasing insulin into the bloodstream.

 Stimulation of glucose absorption:

-• Muscle, adipose (fat) and hepatic (liver) cells have insulin receptors on their surface.
+- Muscle, adipose (fat) and liver (liver) cells have insulin receptors on their surface.

 Inhibition of glucose production:

-• In addition to promoting glucose uptake by cells, insulin also inhibits the liver's production of glucose.
+- In addition to promoting glucose uptake by cells, insulin also inhibits glucose production by the liver.

 Nutrient storage:

-• Insulin also promotes nutrient storage.
-It stimulates the storage of fats in adipose cells and the storage of proteins by promoting protein synthesis.
+- Insulin also promotes nutrient storage.
+It stimulates fat storage in fat cells and protein storage by promoting protein synthesis.

 Role in lipid metabolism:

-• Insulin influences lipid metabolism by inhibiting the breakdown of stored fats (lipolysis) and promoting lipid storage.
+- Insulin influences lipid metabolism by inhibiting the breakdown of stored fat (lipolysis) and promoting lipid storage.

 Blood sugar regulation:

-• Under normal conditions, insulin release is regulated depending on the level of glucose in the blood.
+- Under normal conditions, insulin release is regulated based on blood glucose levels.
 When blood sugar levels decrease, insulin production also decreases.

 Defects in insulin regulation:

-• Problems in the production of insulin or in the response of cells to the effects of insulin can lead to metabolic disorders such as diabetes.
+- Problems in insulin production or in the response of cells to the effects of insulin can lead to metabolic disorders such as diabetes.

 Insulin resistance

 Insulin resistance occurs when the body's cells become less sensitive to the action of insulin.
-In other words, even though the pancreas produces insulin, the cells do not respond adequately, leading to an increase in the level of glucose in the blood.
+In other words, even though the pancreas produces insulin, the cells do not respond adequately, resulting in increased blood glucose levels.

-Causes of insulin resistance may include genetics, obesity, a sedentary lifestyle and other factors.
+Causes of insulin resistance can include genetics, obesity, a sedentary lifestyle, and other factors.
 When insulin resistance develops, the pancreas may respond by producing more insulin to try to keep blood sugar levels normal.

 Diabetes

-Diabetes is a chronic disease characterized by persistently high blood glucose levels.
+Diabetes is a chronic disease characterized by persistently elevated blood glucose levels.
 There are two main types of diabetes: type 1 diabetes and type 2 diabetes.

-• Type 1 diabetes: It occurs when the immune system destroys the beta cells in the pancreas, which are responsible for producing insulin.
-People with type 1 diabetes need to take insulin externally to regulate their blood sugar levels.
+- Type 1 diabetes: Occurs when the immune system destroys the beta cells in the pancreas, which are responsible for producing insulin.
+People with type 1 diabetes must take insulin externally to regulate their blood sugar levels.

-• Type 2 diabetes: It is usually associated with insulin resistance.
+- Type 2 diabetes: This is usually associated with insulin resistance.
 Cells don't respond properly to insulin, and the pancreas may not produce enough insulin to compensate.
-Type 2 diabetes is often linked to lifestyle factors, such as obesity, physical inactivity and an unhealthy diet.
+Type 2 diabetes is often linked to lifestyle factors, such as obesity, physical inactivity, and an unbalanced diet.
 It can be treated with lifestyle changes, oral medications, and sometimes insulin.

-Regulating insulin and managing insulin resistance often involves changes in lifestyle and dietary choices.
+Regulating insulin and managing insulin resistance often involves lifestyle changes and dietary choices.
 Here are some general recommendations that can help regulate insulin:

 Adopt a balanced diet:

-• Favor complex carbohydrates such as whole grains, vegetables, fruits, legumes, which are digested more slowly and have a less impact on blood sugar.
+- Favor complex carbohydrates such as whole grains, vegetables, fruits, legumes, which are digested more slowly and have a lesser impact on blood sugar.

-• Limit consumption of added sugars, candy, sugary drinks and processed foods.
+- Limit consumption of added sugars, sweets, sugary drinks and processed foods.

 Control portions:

-• Avoid overeating and stick to recommended portions.
+- Avoid overeating and respect the recommended portions.

 Include protein in every meal:

-• Protein helps stabilize blood sugar levels and can contribute to satiety.
+- Protein helps stabilize blood sugar and can contribute to satiety.

-• Healthy protein sources include lean meat, fish, eggs, low-fat dairy, legumes and nuts.
+- Healthy sources of protein include lean meat, fish, eggs, low-fat dairy products, legumes, and nuts.

-• Opt for unsaturated fats, such as those found in avocados, nuts, seeds, olive oil and fatty fish.
+- Opt for unsaturated fats, such as those found in avocados, nuts, seeds, olive oil, and oily fish.

-• Limit the consumption of saturated fats and trans fats.
+- Limit consumption of saturated fats and trans fats.

 Maintain a healthy weight: